Timesheets (Cloud)

 Taylor is done setting up the report of billable hours for last month, so she saves it, shares it with the Accounting team and her own team, and exports it as a spreadsheet.
 Then the Accounting team uses this spreadsheet as the base for creating an invoice that they end to Lunar Industries.
 And then the Apollo Consulting Group will get paid!

-1. Taylor clicks the Save button at the top of the report and enters a name for this report, which she will run again next month for this project:
+1. Taylor clicks the Save button at the top of the report and enters a name for this report, which she will run again next month for this space:

 Billable Hours - Lunar Sustain Monthly